-Currently investment in equities is classified as FVTPL while cash and cash equivalents, dividend receivable, other assets, management fee payable, accrued and other liabilities, payable against units redeemed and due from / to related party are classified as held at amortised cost financial assets / financial liabilities.
+Currently investment in equities is classified as FVTPL while cash and cash equivalents, other assets, management fee payable, accrued and other liabilities are classified as held at amortised cost financial assets / financial liabilities.

 The gain/loss on disposal of investments classified at FVTPL is included in the statement of comprehensive income and is calculated as the difference between the sales proceeds and the carrying value before disposal.